 For the parties the key advantages of arbitration over court proceedings are that they can agree their own timetable and procedure, and the hearing and outcome will remain private.
 An agreement to arbitrate will not prevent a claimant from bringing statutory employment claims in the employment tribunal, unless the arbitration agreement complies with the formalities of a settlement agreement.

 Pros:

-- > Private - > Allows full consideration of the issues in dispute - Provides the parties with the certainty of an outcome at the end of the process
+- Private - formalities of a settlement agreement. - Allows full consideration of the issues in dispute - Provides the parties with the certainty of an outcome at the end of the process

 Cons: